 If you are like some people, you leave no stone unturned when it comes to saving money.
 And we aren’t only speaking of collecting coupons and electing to go with “store-bought” brands here – we are talking about examining the energy bill, looking into refinancing options when it comes to car and mortgage payments – the whole nine yards.

 What does this mean?
-Hot water heaters are more expensive to operate than refrigerators, washers and dryers, and pretty much every other home appliance you might have, assuming you run your home like the majority of other Americans do.
-With the one exception of heating and cooling, there isn’t much else that costs more every month than a hot water heater.
+Water heaters are more expensive to operate than refrigerators, washers and dryers, and pretty much every other home appliance you might have, assuming you run your home like the majority of other Americans do.
+With the one exception of heating and cooling, there isn’t much else that costs more every month than a water heater.

 Now that we’ve established the fact that it’s worth your while to weigh your options when it comes to water heaters, we have some excellent news for you – we are here to help you navigate this territory.